kevinpbaker/TetrisAI/README.md

 ## Visuals | Processing 4
 The visuals are created using [Processing](https://processing.org/).
 A beta version is included in this repo, because the older stable versions do not play nicely with Apple Silicon.

+## How to Run Pre-Built Jar File
+- run: `java -jar ./pre-built/TetrisAI-1.0.jar` within powershell or terminal

-## How To Run On Windows
+## How To Build/Run On Windows
 - run the following commands within Windows PowerShell
-- make sure you have the [java development kit](https://dev.java/download/) installed on your machine and the [JAVA_HOME](https://docs.oracle.com/en/cloud/saas/enterprise-performance-management-common/diepm/epm_set_java_home_104x6dd63633_106x6dd6441c.html) enviroment variable set
+- make sure you have the [java development kit](https://dev.java/download/) installed on your machine and the [JAVA_HOME](https://docs.oracle.com/en/cloud/saas/enterprise-performance-management-common/diepm/epm_set_java_home_104x6dd63633_106x6dd6441c.html) environment variable set
 - download [Chocolately](https://chocolatey.org/install) (a package manager for Windows)
 - use Chocolately to install Gradle (allows you to build jar files)
   - run: `choco install gradle`